emersonmx/emersonmx/README.md

 ### 🌱 I’m currently learning

 - Async programming with Rust
-- TUI programming with Rust
+- CLI and TUI programming with Rust
 - Web development with Go adn chi

 ### 📫 How to reach me